Arriving in New Zealand

 However you arrive in New Zealand, you will need to complete the formalities of passport, customs and biosecurity controls.
 Our international airport arrival areas are laid out so that you do this in order and all being well you will be through in no time.

-Preparation: Complete a Passenger Arrival Card during your flight.
-Be sure to complete this accurately as it is a legal document.
+Complete a New Zealand Travellers Declaration (NZTD) prior to arrival.
+You can fill out the online form or download the app.
 On it, you will have to declare information about yourself, the purpose of your visit and visa information, and what you are bringing into New Zealand.
-You will need your passport and this document until the form is taken from you.

-Passport control: Depending on the passport you are travelling on, you may be able to use New Zealand’s ‘SmartGate’ (electronic immigration gate) to apply for entry permission.
+Depending on the passport you are travelling on, you may be able to use New Zealand’s ‘eGate’ (electronic immigration gate) to apply for entry permission.
 Otherwise you will see an immigration officer.
+The NZTD is linked to your passport and is checked by a border officer or when you arrive at the eGate.

 Allowances and duty free concessions: Visitors to New Zealand may be entitled to duty free concessions on some goods.
 People over 17 years are entitled to allowances for alcohol, cigarettes and tobacco.
 For detailed information on duty free concessions and allowances, please visit New Zealand Customs.

-All being well, you will be through this process in no time and you will be off to enjoy yourself.
+All going well, you will be through this process in no time and you will be off to enjoy yourself.

 You’ll most likely fly into Auckland International Airport.
 Auckland Airport is about 20 km south of the center of Auckland.
 There are plenty of options for getting into the city.

-Bus: SkyBus is the simplest way to get into the heart of the city by bus.
-It runs 24 hours a day, 365 days a year.
+SkyDrive is the easiest way to get into the heart of the city by bus.
+It runs between 5:00am and 11:30pm 365 days a year.
 It goes straight to the centre of Auckland and stops near most major city hotels, hostels and transport hubs.
 No booking is required.
-Buy tickets ($18) at the airport, or you can save money by buying SkyBus Online.
+Buy tickets ($20) at the airport, from the driver, or online.

 The Airporter 380 runs from the airport to Papatoetoe and Onehunga Train Stations.
 This can be useful if it’s rush hour and you don’t mind transferring to the train - it’ll help you beat the traffic!
 (There’s no train directly from Auckland Airport)

-There are also other buses from Auckland Airport to the city, such as Intercity.
-These are great options if you’d like to get further afield than central Auckland as you can book directly from the airport to other NZ locations.
+The Intercity bus is a great option if you’d like to get further afield than central Auckland as you can book directly from the airport to other NZ locations.
+Make sure to book these buses in advance to secure a spot.

 Auckland Airport Super Shuttle: The Auckland Airport Super Shuttle is a convenient door-to-door service.
 It’s a great option if you’re travelling in a group.
 It’s comfortable and with smaller groups it’s almost as fast, but much cheaper than a taxi.
 It costs $35 for the first person and $8 per extra person in your group.
 No need to book in advance as they are outside every major airport in New Zealand.

 Rental car: If you plan on renting a car you need an official translation of you drivers licence if it is not already in English.
 There are plenty of rental car options in NZ: for example, Avis, Budget, Europcar, Hertz and Thrifty.
-They all offer online or over-the-phone booking so you can book in advance.
-Simply arrive (with your Drivers Licence in English), find your kiosk in the Arrivals Lounge and they’ll take care of you.
+They all offer online or over-the-phone bookings so that you can book in advance.
+Simply arrive, exit the airport terminal and follow the sings marked 'rental cars' to the Transport Hub.
+This is just a few minutes walk from the terminal.

-Taxi: Taxi’s into the city cost around NZ$75 – NZ$90.
+Taxi: Taxi’s into the city cost around $80 – $100 NZD.
 This is the most expensive, but most convenient option.
 To find a taxi, follow the signs to the taxi rank from Arrivals.

 More articles to help you plan your trip to New Zealand